-SEN/Safeguarding
+9. SEN/Safeguarding

-- To ensure that the requirements of children with special needs and all groups of vulnerable children are met and receive termly reports - To appoint a governor with special responsibility for SEN and safeguarding and receive a termly report from that governor - To ensure that the duties to report and account for any safeguarding issues are fulfilled and to receive and monitor termly reports
+- To ensure that the requirements of children with special needs and all groups of vulnerable children are met and receive termly reports - To appoint a governor with special responsibility for SEN and safeguarding and receive a termly report - To ensure that the duties to report and account for any safeguarding issues are fulfilled and to receive and monitor termly reports

-9. Training.
+10. Training

-- To monitor and evaluate the effectiveness of governor training - To provide information to the governing body on training opportunities - · To review when appropriate the skills of the governing body and address any areas of training requirement identified - To ensure all children have equal opportunities - · To ensure that the requirements of children with special needs and all groups of vulnerable children are met and receive termly reports - · To appoint a governor with special responsibility for SEN and safeguarding and receive a termly report from that governor - · To ensure that the duties to report and account for any safeguarding issues are fulfilled and to receive and monitor termly reports
+- To monitor and evaluate the effectiveness of governor training - To provide information to the governing body on training opportunities - To review when appropriate the skills of the governing body and address any areas of training requirement identified - To ensure all children have equal opportunities